 Which focal length is best?
 That answer always depends on the subject and the scenario.

-The Canon RF 400mm F2.8 L IS lens's huge f/2.8 aperture is the biggest contributor to the large size, heavy weight, and high cost of this lens, but it is also the key to its awesomeness.
-Canon has many great 400mm-capable lenses, but none of them has an aperture more than 1/2 as large as this RF lens (and its EF version III equivalent).
+The Canon RF 400mm F2.8 L IS lens's massive f/2.8 aperture is the biggest contributor to its large size, heavy weight, and high cost, but that aperture opening is also the key to its awesomeness.
+Canon has numerous great 400mm-capable lenses, but none of them has an aperture more than 1/2 as large as this RF lens (and its EF version III equivalent).
 Four hundred mm is the longest focal length Canon-mount lens available with an f/2.8 max aperture, aside from the monster Sigma 200-500mm f/2.8 EX DG APO IF Lens, a lens that very few have been willing to pay for or carry.

 Allowing a great amount of light to reach the camera's imaging sensor positions this lens as the ultimate choice for long focal length low light needs.
 If shooting sports events indoors or outdoors under the lights, f/2.8 is often the narrowest aperture useful for stopping motion unless resorting to noisy-high ISOs.

-The other important camera feature that works better with the large amount of light provided by this lens's aperture is the AF system.
+Another important camera feature that works better with the large amount of light provided by this lens's aperture is the AF system.
 Subjects for 400mm lenses are often in motion, and the increased AF performance can be a key to in-focus images.

-In addition to permitting a significant amount of light to reach the imaging sensor, the 400mm f/2.8 combination can produce a shallow depth of field combined with strong telephoto magnification that can blur the background stronger than most other lenses.
-Most of the common uses for this lens do not permit manipulation of the background, and the background found in many of the venues this lens gets used in tend to be busy and distracting.
-Use this lens to blur the background away, turning advertisement banners, fans and their clothing, apparatus, gear, seating, etc., into just blurs of color, making the subject stand out, popping from the frame.
+In addition to permitting a significant amount of light to reach the imaging sensor, the 400mm f/2.8 combination can produce a shallow depth of field that, combined with strong telephoto magnification, can blur the background stronger than nearly all other lenses.
+Most of the common uses for this lens do not permit manipulation of the background, and the background of the venues this lens gets used in tend to be busy and distracting.
+Use this lens to blur the background away, turning advertisement banners, fans, and their clothing, apparatus, gear, seating, etc., into only blurs of color, making the subject stand out, popping from the frame.
 Look at the images in the popular sports magazines/websites to see the results this lens can achieve.

 Here is an aperture comparison that was created using the version II Lens.

 Canon's most affordable professional-grade 400mm lenses, including the Canon RF 100-500mm F4.5-7.1 L IS USM Lens, have a max aperture of f/5.6 or narrower at that focal length.
-As you can see above, the background blur difference between 400mm f/2.8 and 400mm f/5.6 is substantial.
+As illustrated above, the background blur difference between 400mm f/2.8 and 400mm f/5.6 is substantial.

 When shooting action and portraits with this and similar lenses, I seldom use an aperture other than f/2.8.
 Since those are my primary subjects for this lens, I might not notice if this lens had only f/2.8 available, and I probably wouldn't complain if I did notice.

-As with many of Canon's L-series telephoto lenses, Three IS modes are provided.
+Three IS modes are provided as with many of Canon's L-series telephoto lenses.
 Mode 1 (general-purpose), Mode 2 IS (for panning with a subject, one axis of stabilization is provided), and Mode 3.
 Mode 3 is useful for tracking erratic action.
 In this mode, image stabilization is active and ready for use the moment the shutter releases, but actual stabilization is not in effect until that precise time.
-The view seen through the viewfinder is not stabilized, allowing erratic motion subject to be tracked without fighting against image stabilization trying to stabilize the view.
+As a result, the viewfinder is not stabilized, allowing erratic subject motion to be tracked without fighting against image stabilization trying to stabilize the view.
 IS Mode 3 is designed to detect panning motion, and when detected, the lens will only apply Image Stabilization at right angles to the direction of the detected movement (like IS Mode 2).
 The latest word I've heard from Canon is that mode 1 can optimally be used for nearly all situations, including while using a tripod or monopod and while photographing action.